norwoodopenmic/nom/index.md

 ![Norwood Open Mic Gravatar](https://www.gravatar.com/avatar/adcda19cd81818cf19d8e45caa96682b)

-The Norwood Open Mic will be an opportunity for people to share a personal story or original poetry, prose, music and/or comedy in a radically supportive environment.
+The Norwood Open Mic will be an opportunity for people to share a personal story, original poem, original short story, original song, original drawing painting (you will need to talk about it) or original comedy routine in a radically supportive environment.
+It can literally be anything as long as it was created by the performer.

+The purpose of this open-mic is to create IRL human connection.
+The performer should be sharing a vulnerable part of themselves and the audiende should be sharing in the experience with love and support.

 If you have a moment please fill out this survey to let me know if you are interested in this event.